doge33/Dogeball-Game/rails_backend/README.md

 ## To Install:

-Run command `bundle install`.
+Run command `bundle install`

-Configure database in database.yml.
+Configure database in database.yml
-*The database is currently configured for PG as the DBMS to be used*
+> *The database is currently configured for PG as the DBMS to be used*

-Run `rake db:reset` and `rake db:migrate`.
+Run `rake db:reset` and `rake db:migrate`

 ## To Run Server:

-`rails s -p 3001` (for Vagrant: rails s -p 3001 -b 0.0.0.0).
+`rails s -p 3001` (for Vagrant: rails s -p 3001 -b 0.0.0.0)